 Scholarly Commons Citation

 Carter, Barry E., "International Economic Sanctions: Improving the Haphazard U.S. Legal Regime" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1585.
+1585.